Arkansas Nursing Home Abuse Lawyer

 In the United States, an overwhelming number of nursing home abuse cases go unreported.
 If a family member was a victim, holding the person or company responsible and demanding an apology and compensation may be done with a nursing home abuse lawsuit.
 Recognizing the signs of nursing home abuse are critical to ensuring your loved one is safe in a nursing home or with a home health caregiver.

 Listed below are the most common signs of nursing home abuse, but there are others that happen that aren’t included.
-Nursing home abuse can take many forms so don’t hesitate to contact Emerson Scott, LLP if you believe elder abuse happened to you or a loved one.
+Nursing home abuse can take many forms so don’t hesitate to contact Emerson Firm, PLLC if you believe elder abuse happened to you or a loved one.

 - Bed sores – These are generally a sign of neglect and are caused by damage to the upper epidermis through extended periods of sitting or lying down.
 They most commonly affect the hips, pelvic area, buttocks, lower back, and tailbone.
 They can also appear on the ankles and feet due to shoes and medical devices such as wheelchair restraints not being removed often enough.